 When it comes to lever hoist, CM's Coffing Lever Hoist with the capacity of 750 kg is the prime example of an economical, user-friendly lever chain hoist.
-It is manufactured and processed by skilled engineers under strict quality control.
 All have been tested at 125% of rated capacity and inspected per ASME B30.21.
 You can ensure a prolonged service life with proper lubrication to this lever hoist.

-You can find all of our manual chain hoists at MTN SHOP.
+You can find our Yale manual chain hoists at a very affordable price at MTN SHOP.